jesus-p/string-and-words/README.md

 # string_and_words
+README
-CS5103 Course Project.
+CS5103 Course Project
 Program performs various word statistics of a given document (as a string).

+**Included:**
+- All source files
+- This README
+- Makefile
+- Sample Inputs/Outputs